warood/Lammah/README.md

 * Admin can confirm adding facility
 * Admin can view users, facilities
 * Admin can delete users, facilities
+* Admin can grant permissions to other users

 ## Problem solving technique
 Using Agile methodology